commercialhaskell/stack/doc/pantry.md

 1. Hackage packages
 2. Git and Mecurial repositories
-3. Local or remote archives
+3. Local or remote archives (such as GitHub archives)

 All three types support optional tree metadata to be added, which can be used for reproducibility and faster downloads.
 This information can automatically be